 There is an opportunity to ask questions and make statements at the beginning and end of the meeting.
-The opportunity to ask questions and make statements is limited to items on the agenda only.
+The opportunity to ask questions and make statements at the end of the meeting is limited to the following:

-The opportunity to ask questions and make statements at the end of the meeting is limited to those members of the public who did not participate in the first public participation time at this meeting.
+- Those items on the agenda and - Those members of the public who did not participate in the first public participation time at this meeting.